 The relatively small fleet includes Boeing 737s and Airbus A340s, as well as smaller, 70-seater aircraft that are well suited to their internal flights.

-Air Madagascar offers a comfortable economy class for its longer flights, with individual 10-inch seat-back screens and sound systems, a film-on-demand service and a bi-monthly in-flight magazine.
-Premium economy travellers can enjoy some extra space, 120° reclining seats, a range of newspapers, a seat-side charger and complementary refreshments.
-In business class -- called "Baobab" -- two-metre, lie-flat seats, with a metre and a half of space to spread out, give you an extra level of comfort; this is ideal for night flights.
-Fifteen-inch screens offer you a choice of entertainment.
+Air Madagascar offers a comfortable economy class for its longer flights, with individual 10-inch seat-back screens and sound systems, a film-on-demand service, and a bi-monthly in-flight magazine.
+Premium economy travelers can enjoy some extra space, 120° reclining seats, a range of newspapers, a seat-side charger and complimentary refreshments.
+In business class -- called "Baobab," there are two-metre, lie-flat seats, with a metre and a half of space to spread out, giving you an extra level of comfort; this is ideal for night flights.
+Fifteen-inch screens also offer you a choice of entertainment.

-The frequent flyer programme -- named "Namako" from the Malagasy for "my friend" -- is available as an individual, family or group membership and offers a range of benefits, including upgrades and a priority check-in service.
+The frequent flyer program, named "Namako" from the Malagasy for "my friend," is available as an individual, family or group membership and offers a range of benefits, including upgrades and a priority check-in service.

 Passengers with a valid ticket and reservation may check in as soon as their flight is called.
-In Ivato, Paris and Marseille, Baobab travellers can enjoy the comfort of the travellers' lounge.
+In Ivato, Paris and Marseille, Baobab travellers can enjoy the comfort of the travelers' lounge.

 For all long-haul journeys, only two bags can be checked in as hold baggage.
 There is a weight limit of 23 kg for economy class and 32 kg for business travelers.
 Passengers are allowed one item of hand luggage plus a handbag or laptop case as carry-on luggage.